voidmerge/voidmerge/ts/voidmerge-code/README.md

 [VoidMerge Handbook](https://voidmerge.com/book)

-This is the web-client library for interacting with a VoidMerge server instance.
+This is the type library for writing VoidMerge service code.

 Please see the [Typescript API Docs](https://voidmerge.com/ts).